markfinger/webpack-build/README.md

 Environment configuration
 -------------------------

-You can specify functions in your config file which can be run to generate env-specific configuration.
+You can specify functions in your config file which can be run to generate environment-specific configuration.

 ```javascript
 module.exports = {